mvanthoor/rustic-book/src/introduction/roadmap.md

     - Adds generated moves to a move list and returns this when done
     - Can generate captures and silent moves separately
     - Can determine if a square is attacked
+- Add perft (performance testing)
+    - Add a perft function that runs on a given position.
+    - Run through a perft suite containing "tricky" positions.

+** First milestone reached: move generator is bug-free **

 - Write the search functionality
     - Structs (information) needed by the search
     - Write the iterative deepening function